Natalie Simon

 Natalie Simon (born ca. 1989) is an American international soccer referee for the Professional Referee Organization of the United States.
-In 2022, she became one of four American women to hold a FIFA international refereeing badge, and the first African-American woman to do.
+In 2022, she became one of four American women to hold a FIFA international refereeing badge, and the first African-American woman to do so.

 Early life

 Simon was born in Louisiana, the descendant of slaves on both sides of her family, and is of Choctaw Native American heritage from her maternal great-grandmother.
 She began playing soccer at age 8 while still in Louisiana, then later attended high school and played travel team soccer in Fort Lauderdale, Florida.

 Simon went to college at Stetson University, where she also played soccer as a forward.
-Simon described her career as a player as being "a referee's worst nightmare. ...
+Simon described her career as a player as being "a referee's worst nightmare...
 If I made it through a game without a yellow card, it was a good day."
 An assistant coach at Stetson was a referee assessor and recommended officiating to Simon as a way to remain engaged with soccer after graduation.